 Activity note: Hotel check-in from 3:00 p.m.

-Dinner: In a private meeting room, enjoy a plated meal plus water, coffee, and tea; other beverages available for purchase.
+Dinner: At the hotel enjoy a plated meal plus water, coffee, and tea; other beverages available for purchase.

 Evening: Enjoy the remainder of the evening getting to know your fellow participants and discovering what you share beyond a love of lifelong learning.